forcedotcom/salesforcedx-vscode/contributing/tests.md

 More information can be found at the doc [site](https://code.visualstudio.com/docs/extensions/testing-extensions).

+## Running Single and Exclusive Integration Tests

+Our integration tests provide end-to-end coverage which is useful for our automated builds, but running the full suite can consume a lot of time during development.
+To run one suite, compile your work, then have the \*.test.ts file in focus.
+From Run and Debug, select `Launch Current Integration Test with sfdx-simple`.

+To run an exclusive test, append .only to the `describe` and `it` keywords of the test that you wish to run.
+Breakpoints will also be honored when running single tests.

+More information on exclusive tests can be found the MochaJS doc [site](https://mochajs.org/#exclusive-tests).

 ### Assumptions

 While the test runner is highly configurable, there are certain assumptions that